 After-school musical programs.
 After-school and summer classes in musical performance and musical instruments are available through the FLS FirstKids program and Arts Alive.
 Students are also invited to experience music and share their musical talents in the youth choir groups through First Lutheran Church.
 Students in grades five through eight may also participate in the Praise Band, which performs at chapel, or they may play an instrument as a member of the First Lutheran Street Symphony.

 Art education is integrated into the daily classroom curriculum to enrich lessons in history, promote creativity and provide an alternate avenue for self-expression.
 Students are also introduced to artists, their work and artistic techniques through the hands-on Adventures in Art program, and their work is celebrated in an annual art show.
-Children can further explore the visual arts in after-school classes through the First Kids program.
+Students in 5th through 8th grade participate in weekly art classes that further explore the elements of art and principles of design.
+Children can also explore the visual arts in after-school classes through the First Kids program.